 - To reduce the incidence of prejudice-related bullying, hostility and suspicion throughout the school, particularly in relation to homophobia and sexism, and hostile attitudes and behaviour towards people who are disabled. - To promote and enhance community cohesion and a sense of shared belonging in the school, and in the school's neighbourhood. - To promote spiritual, moral, social and cultural development through the teaching of English and literacy, with particular reference to issues of equality and diversity.

 Questions about each objective which a school adopts

-With regard to each objective which a school selects, it will need to consider questions such as those listed on the next page.
+With regard to each objective which a school selects, it will need to consider questions such as the following.